-The primary security operations for Grand View University have been subcontracted to PerMar Security, 309 Court Ave, Suite 221, Des Moines, IA, 50309, (515-724-7922).
-However, the administrative offices at Grand View University responsible for security are the Vice President for Student Affairs and the Vice President for Administration and Finance receives general security reports, oversees monetary considerations and contracts, and collaborates with the Vice President for Student Affairs on general campus safety and security concerns.
+The primary security operations for Grand View University have been subcontracted to Per Mar, Inc. However, the administrative offices at Grand View University responsible for security are the Vice President for Student Affairs and the Vice President for Administration and Finance.
+The Vice President for Administration and Finance receives general security reports, oversees monetary considerations and contracts, and collaborates with the Vice President for Student Affairs on general campus safety and security concerns.

 The Vice President for Student Affairs coordinates reports for the campus community, and specifically for residence halls, campus houses, incident reports on persons creating a campus concern, and compiles general security information for reporting procedures annually.
-PerMar Security officers are assigned to either the campus roving officer patrol or the Johnson Wellness Center security post.
-The PerMar Security officers are non-commissioned personnel; therefore, they do not have the power to arrest or permission to carry weapons.
-The security officers are in radio contact with a PerMar Security patrol officers and are able to summon assistance.
+Per Mar security officers are assigned to either the campus roving officer patrol or the Johnson Wellness Center security post.
+The Per Mar security officers are non-commissioned personnel; therefore they do not have the power to arrest or permission to carry weapons.
+The security officers are in radio contact with a Per Mar security officers and are able to summon assistance.